-GILLETTE, WY - Campbell County Memorial Hospital (CCMH) will partner with Avera Health in Sioux Falls, SD to provide advanced telemedicine services, called "eICU" for patients in the Intensive Care Unit.
+GILLETTE, WY - Campbell County Health (CCMH) will partner with Avera Health in Sioux Falls, SD to provide advanced telemedicine services, called "eICU" for patients in the Intensive Care Unit.
 The ICU team at CCMH works with a team of highly trained physicians, critical care nurses and support staff operating at the Avera eICU Center in Sioux Falls.
 This team provides additional oversight 24/7 to assist local nurses and physicians in monitoring critically ill patients.

 Patient information, including vital signs and test results are sent over secure, high-speed data lines to the Avera eICU Center.
 Continuous monitoring helps bring attention to even slight changes in patient conditions, allowing for early intervention before any significant problems may occur.
 Patients will not even notice the additional equipment in the room, such as a powerful camera used for patient assessment.